Sharon Cheng, et al. v. Toyota Motor Corporation, et al. Frequently Asked Questions

 If a Class Member is denied coverage under the Customer Support Program for Additional Vehicles, or the Extended New Parts Warranty for Subject Vehicles and the SSC Vehicles, the Class Member may take the Covered Vehicle to a second Toyota Dealer for an independent determination.
 If the second Toyota Dealer determines that the Covered Vehicle qualifies the Customer Support Program for Additional Vehicles, or the Extended New Parts Warranty for Subject Vehicles and the SSC Vehicles, the Class Member will be provided those benefits as provided in this Settlement.

-In the event there remains a dispute by a Class Member relating to entitlement to any benefit under the Customer Support Program, the Extended New Parts Warranty, the Loaner/Towing Program, and/or Out-of-Pocket Claims Process that is not resolved after exhausting all other means of resolution available under this Settlement, the Settlement Claims Administrator or the Settlement Notice Administrator, as the case may be, shall provide a written notice of same, together with all necessary documentation, to the Settlement Special Master, Class Counsel, Toyota’s Counsel and Denso’s Counsel within fifteen days of the final act constituting the denial of the benefit.
+In the event there remains a dispute by a Class Member relating to entitlement to any benefit under the Customer Support Program, the Extended New Parts Warranty, and/or the Loaner/Towing Program that is not resolved after exhausting all other means of resolution available under this Settlement, the Settlement Claims Administrator or the Settlement Notice Administrator, as the case may be, shall provide a written notice of same, together with all necessary documentation, to the Settlement Special Master, Class Counsel, Toyota’s Counsel and Denso’s Counsel within fifteen days of the final act constituting the denial of the benefit.
 Class Counsel, Toyota’s Counsel, and Denso’s Counsel shall confer and either make a joint recommendation to the Settlement Claims Administrator or separately relay their positions concerning the dispute to the Settlement Claims Administrator within thirty days.
 The Settlement Claims Administrator shall make a final determination concerning the dispute and provide written notice of same, with directions for implementation, to the Parties, or Settlement Notice Administrator within thirty days.
 Toyota’s Counsel, Denso’s Counsel, and/or the Settlement Notice Administrator shall implement the Settlement Claims Administrator’s determination within thirty days; provided, however, that if the determination was to allow, in full or in part, a previously denied Claim, the Settlement Notice Administrator shall pay the Claim in the next distribution of checks for allowed Claims.

 Yes.
 The Court has appointed lawyers to represent you and other Class Members.
 These lawyers are called “Class Counsel”: W. Daniel “Dee” Miles III and Demet Basar of Beasley, Allen, Crow, Methvin, Portis & Miles, P.C. are Class Counsel.
 Their contact information is as follows: